Bursa: Education

 Bursa has two public universities and one private university.
-Uludağ University, founded in 1975 in Görükle, is the oldest institution of higher education in the city.
+Uludağ University, founded in 1975, is the oldest institution of higher education in the city.
 Founded first as the Bursa University then renamed Uludağ University in 1982, the university has a student body of 47,000, one of the largest in Turkey.
 Bursa Technical University is the second public university of Bursa and was established in 2010, beginning education in the 2011–2012 academic year.

-The first private university of Bursa was the Bursa Orhangazi University, which started education in the 2012–2013 academic year.
+The first private university in Bursa was the Bursa Orhangazi University, which started education in the 2012–2013 academic year.
 However, Orhangazi University was shut down by the Turkish government after the failed coup attempt of July 2016.

 Istanbul Commerce University has opened graduate programs in Bursa in 2013.

 The vocational high schools, Bursa Sports High School, and Bursa Agriculture Vocational High School, are located in Osmangazi district.

 Sports

 The city has one professional football club, Bursaspor, which formerly competed in the Süper Lig (Super League), the top-tier of Turkish football, until finishing 16th at the end of the 2018–19 Süper Lig season and being relegated to the TFF First League.
 A few years earlier, Bursaspor had managed to become the Turkish champions at the end of the 2009–10 Süper Lig season, thereby becoming the second Anatolian club to ever win the Süper Lig championship title after Trabzonspor.
 Henceforth, Bursaspor was often considered to be one of the five biggest football clubs in Turkey, along with Galatasaray, Fenerbahçe, Beşiktaş and Trabzonspor.
-The club's relegation to the TFF First League at the end of the 2018–19 season was a major shock for its fans and became a first in the history of Turkish football: Never before a club which had won the Süper Lig championship title was relegated.
+The club's relegation to the TFF First League at the end of the 2018–19 season was a major shock for its fans and became a first in the history of Turkish football.
+Never had a club which had won the Süper Lig championship title been relegated.

 Bursaspor plays its home games at the Timsah Arena (meaning "Crocodile Arena", crocodile being the mascot of the team), which has a seating capacity of 45,000.

-The city has a professional basketball team in the Turkish Basketball League, Tofaş S.K., which is among the most successful teams.
+The city has three professional basketball teams in the Turkish Basketball League, Bursaspor and Tofaş S.K., which is among the most successful teams.
 The club plays its games at the Tofaş Nilüfer Sports Hall.
+Also, Final Spor plays in the second division.

 Politics

+The current mayor of the Bursa Metropolitan Municipality, Mustafa Bozbey, is elected from the main opposition party, Republican People's Party (CHP), in March 2024.

-The current Mayor of the Bursa Metropolitan Municipality is Alinur Aktaş from the Justice and Development Party (AKP), in office since 2019, the AKP coalition won 49.6% of the vote against the CHP coalition which got 47% of the vote.
+Alinur Aktaş from the Justice and Development Party (AKP) was in office between 2019 and 2024, when the AKP coalition won 49.6% of the vote against the CHP coalition which got 47% of the vote.